 AB 540 Students

 AB 540 students/Dream Act students are not required to take Early Start courses.
-Those who wish to enroll in Early Start courses voluntarily can contact the department (firstname.lastname@example.org) to sign up.
+Those who wish to enroll in Early Start courses voluntarily can sign up by completing the secure AB540 Sign Up Form.
 Additionally, students can sign up during new student orientation by going to the Early Start tables after checking in.
+Please contact the department (firstname.lastname@example.org) with questions.

 Out of State and International Students